prisma-archive/graphcool-templates/auth0-authentication/README.md

 # auth0-authentication

-Create users and sign in with Schema Extensions and Graphcool Functions ⚡️.
+Create Auth0 users and sign in with Schema Extensions and Graphcool Functions ⚡️

 > Note: Schema Extensions are currently only available in the Beta Program.

 ## Authentication flow in app

 1. The user authenticates with Auth0 Lock widget with selected authentication method
-2. The app receives `idToken` and `accessToken` from Auth0
+2. The app receives the `idToken` and `accessToken` from Auth0
 4. Your app calls the Graphcool mutation `authenticateAuth0User($idToken: String!, $accessToken: String!)`
 5. If no user exists yet that corresponds to the passed `idToken` and corresponding user profile, a new `User` node will be created
 6. In any case, the `authenticateAuth0User($idToken: String!, $accessToken: String!)` mutation returns a valid token for the user